ariejan/license_plate_validator/README.md

 ## Usage

-Without ActiveModel or Rails:

     LicensePlateValidator.new("60-NFH-1", country: :nl).valid?
     #=> true

     LicensePlateValidator.new("SBA 5226", country: :nl).valid?
     #=> false

-Or add it to your Rails 3.x or 4.x project, using ActiveModel:
+### Rails 3.x / 4.x

+You can use LicensePlateValidator with any ActiveModel class, including ActiveRecord models:

     class Vehicle < ActiveRecord::Base
       validates :license_plate_number, license_plate: { country: :nl }
     end

-You can also make the country selection dependent on an attribute or other code, using a `Proc`, assuming this proc will return an appropriate country symbol:
+### Dynamic country selection

+If you supply a `Proc` it will be called with the current record begin validated.

+The `Proc` must return either `nil` (accept all the things) or a valid country code.

     class Vehicle < ActiveRecord::Base
       validates :license_plate_number,